 How To Help A Parrot’s Digestion

 The primary purpose of a parrot’s digestive tract is to absorb as many nutrients as possible from the consumed food.
-Parrots need their digestive tracts to operate smoothly to allow this to happen.
+Parrots need their digestive tracts to operate smoothly.
+If the digestive process encounters problems, the parrot is at risk of becoming malnourished.
+To help a parrot’s digestive tract work efficiently, do the following:

 - Avoid feeding your parrot junk foods, like bread, French fries, and other human scraps.
-They’re not easily digestible and can clog up a parrot’s digestive system.
+They’re not easily digestible and can clog up the digestive system.

 - Provide easily digestible foods.
 This includes fresh fruit, vegetables, pellets, and seeds.

 - Offer foods in different sizes.
-Try to incorporate various textures, such as roasted peanuts, peanut butter, sunflower seeds, and hulled seeds.
+Incorporate various textures, such as roasted peanuts, peanut butter, sunflower seeds, and hulled seeds.

 - Clean out your parrot’s feeder to remove spoiled, wet, or moldy seeds and pellets.
-If a parrot’s food source isn’t regularly maintained, the bird can become unwell.
+If a parrot’s food source isn’t regularly maintained, it can become unwell.

-When feeding your parrot a well-balanced diet, monitor the bird for any changes to its weight, appearance, and feces.
-Low feather quality or constant pecking are signs of distress that are most likely caused by problems with food passing through the bird’s body.
+When feeding your parrot a well-balanced diet, monitor it for any changes to its weight, appearance, and feces.
+Low feather quality or constant pecking are signs of distress due to problems with food passing through the body.
+An avian vet should examine all behavioral and physical changes.